Written by on . Last updated February 8th, 2026.

-An unusually powerful MAG-6.2 earthquake struck in the South Pacific Ocean 46 kilometer from Chimbote, Peru in the evening of Saturday December 27th, 2025.
-Around 3.7 million people have been exposed to shaking.
+An unusually powerful MAG-6.2 earthquake struck in the South Pacific Ocean 54 kilometer from Chimbote, Peru in the evening of Saturday December 27th, 2025.
+A significant chance that this earthquake caused casualties is predicted.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn